openhab/openhab-addons/bundles/org.openhab.binding.guntamatic/README.md

 - Therm ?
 - Biostar

 Right now the binding supports the monitoring of the pre-defined channels from below.
-It is planned to use dynamic generated channels, based on the info provided from the actual Guntamatic Heating Systems.
+It is planned to use dynamically generated channels, based on the info provided from the actual Guntamatic Heating System.

-Control of the Guntamatic Heating Systems is possbile but not yet implemented.
+Control of the Guntamatic Heating System is possbile but not yet implemented.

 ## Thing Configuration